 But, there is much less tolerance for the respiratory effects of opioids.
 This is one of the most frequent causes of opioid overdose – the user/abuser wants to relieve their pain or experience a high, but their dosage has reached the point where their breathing stops.

 There is also evidence to suggest that long-term consumption of opioids can actually worsen a person’s perception of pain – a condition called hyperalgesia.
-This creates a self-perpetuating cycle of increasing pain, leading to increasing opioid consumption, leading to increasing pain.
+This creates a self-perpetuating cycle of increasing pain, leading to increasing opioid consumption, leading to increased pain.

 Why Relapse after Recovery Can Be Deadly

 Most people who develop an opioid dependency or addiction do try to get clean.
 Unfortunately, their first efforts are usually to quit on their own, cold-turkey.
 Because of the changes in the brain caused by addiction, they are almost certainly doomed to failure.
 It isn’t a matter of choice or willpower – they are held hostage by the compulsions of addiction.

 These compulsions can be strong enough to even make some people relapse – go back to using drugs – early on during the treatment process.
 But relapsing after a period of sobriety can be fatal for opioid abusers.

-The first thing that has to happen before recovery can begin is an opioid detoxification – a period of abstinence, usually lasting anywhere from a few days to a few weeks.
+The first thing that has to happen before recovery can begin is opioid detoxification – a period of abstinence, usually lasting anywhere from a few days to a few weeks.
 During this time, the body physically purges itself of the opioids.
 It can be a harshly unpleasant experience for opioid abusers as they endure withdrawal symptoms: